-In order to qualify for any of the exemptions contained in the Instrument, other than the relief for "foreign transition issuers" in Part 6, the issuer in question must be an "eligible foreign reporting issuer".
-The definition of eligible foreign reporting issuer is based upon the definition of foreign private issuer in Rule 405 of the 1933 Act and Rule 3b-4 of the 1934 Act.
-For the purposes of the definition of "eligible foreign reporting issuer", it is the CSA's view that, in determining the outstanding voting securities that are owned, directly or indirectly, by residents of Canada, an issuer should:
+To qualify for any of the exemptions contained in the Instrument, other than the relief for "foreign transition issuers" in Part 6, the issuer in question must be a "foreign reporting issuer".
+The definition of foreign reporting issuer is based upon the definition of foreign private issuer in Rule 405 of the 1933 Act and Rule 3b-4 of the 1934 Act.
+For the purposes of the definition of "foreign reporting issuer", it is the CSA's view that